 In 2009 she was asked to a Paralympic talent ID camp, where she tried sitting volleyball for the first time ever.
 She was nurtured and was selected to take part in the World Championships in 2010, which was the beginning of her GB career.
 Gaining over 50 caps for GB, She went on to Captain the ParalympicsGB Sitting Volleyball Team in London 2012, putting her success down to the role models and support she has experienced.
 She was one of only 2 out teammembers and used the platform to become the government Anti-homophobia & transphobia in sport charter ambassador.

 Following the experience of London2012, she has taken her passion of the power of sport to change lives to a new level, leaving the financial sector to take up a role as Assistant Director in the charity Youth Sport Trust where she continues to break down barriers and make sport more inclusive and relevant for all young people.
-She was a key member of the GayGames bid team, she also set up and chairs a government steering group seeking to make sport more LGBT inclusive, and is a patron for Diversity Role Models.
+She was a key member of the GayGames bid team, she also set up and chairs a government steering group seeking to make sport more LGBT inclusive.
+In March 2017 Claire became CEO of LGBT charity Diversity Role Models.